 The Impact of Knowledge Sourcing and Status Motives on Managers’ Knowledge Transfer Decisions

-Presented at Tilburg University, ESSEC Business School, Erasmus University Rotterdam, EAA Talent Workshop 2022, EAA Annual Congress 2023
+Presented at Tilburg University, ESSEC Business School, Erasmus University Rotterdam, University of Groningen, and IIM Bangalore, HEC Lausanne, NHH, EAA Talent Workshop 2022, EAA Annual Congress 2023, AAA MAS Midyear Meeting 2024

 Abstract